watertap-org/watertap/docs/how_to_guides/how_to_use_MCAS_property_model.rst

+.. _mcas_how_to:

 How to use the multicomponent aqueous solution (MCAS) property model
 --------------------------------------------------------------------

 The example below shows how to use the MCAS property model and display outputs for a state block.
 Property models allow users to model the chemical and physical properties of simple systems without the use of unit models.
-For more details on the MCAS property model, see its :ref:`technical reference<mcas_tech_ref>`.
+For more technical details on the MCAS property model, see the associated :ref:`technical reference<mcas_tech_ref>`.

 .. testsetup::